stevecooperorg/Blink/README.md

-**THIS README IS A LIE!
-It's my way of thinking out the API I'd like to build.
-No code ready quite yet.**
+**This software is in early alpha.**

 # Blink

 A library for resetting Entity Framework databases as fast as possible, for integration testing.

 ## Introduction

 When performing automated testing, it can be very expensive to initialize a fresh, real database.
-So expensive that you avoud testing against the real database at all costs.
-The project that inspired me to start this library takes about a minute to build it's database; fine in a deployment scenario, but intolerable if you want to write tens and hundreds of integration tests.
+So expensive that you avoid testing against the real database at all costs.
+The project that inspired me to start this library takes about a minute to build its database; which is fine in a deployment scenario, but intolerable if you want to write tens or hundreds of integration tests.

 This package helps you keep database initialization as fast as possible, to make it more feasible to perform database tests and give you more confidence about the operation of your database.